Things to do in Kobe, Japan

 If this is your first time learning about the city of Kobe, you are not alone.

 Kobe is not typically ranked high on the list of places to visit in Japan.
 It’s often overlooked and most certainly underrated.
 We hope to change that with this Kobe blog post.

 Located 30 km (19 miles) west of Osaka, many visitors will travel to Kobe as a day trip from Osaka or Kyoto.
 If you don’t have a lot of time, this might be your best option.

-However, if you have a few days to spend in Kobe, you’ll find plenty of fun and interesting things to keep you busy and entertained.
+However, if you have a couple of days in Kobe, you’ll find plenty of fun and interesting things to keep you busy and entertained.
 This blog post highlights the things we did during our three days in Kobe.

 Skip ahead using Table of Contents

 Table of Contents

 Related post – 25 Japan travel tips for first timers

 First on the list of things to do in Kobe is to indulge in the delicacy that shares it’s name – Kobe beef.